department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/how-to-apply.md

 ---
 layout: page-breadcrumbs.html
+title: How To Apply For VA Vocational Rehab And Employment
-title: How to apply for VA Vocational Rehab and Employment
+heading: How to apply for VA Vocational Rehab and Employment
 display_title: How to apply
 order: 3
 template: detail-page